 - Paying off student loans without stress

 Whatever topics you identify, make the content high quality, with visible value, and whatever you do, don't just try to sell, sell, sell.
-Create content that is useful or entertaining to millennials and your audience in this generation will grow.
+Create content that is useful and/or entertaining to your audience.

-All of these options will help you find the millennial who may be ripe for switching to a better banking solution, your credit union!
+All of these options will help you find the younger customers who may be ripe for switching to a better banking solution!

 3. Share Staff Profiles to Humanize the Brand:

 In the same CU Times article Stroznaik explains that "Generation Z is an extension of the Millennial movement...
-As a group they are socially conscious, community-focused and tech savy."
-So why not highlight those aspects of your organization.
-Unlike big banks, CUs typically realize that the face of their organization is their front line staff, and are usually happy to share those individuals stories with members.
+As a group, they are socially conscious, community-focused, and tech-savvy."
+So why not highlight those aspects of your organization?
+Unlike big banks, CUs typically realize that the face of their organization is their front-line staff, and are usually happy to share those individuals' stories with members.

 4. Show Off Your CU's Good Works:

-Again, building on the previous tip, Millennials and even younger adults are socially conscious, which fits very well with the credit union mission.
-I've yet to encounter a CU that didn't do massive amounts of good works within the communities they serve.
+Again, building on the previous tip, Millennials, and even younger adults are socially conscious, which fits very well with the credit union mission.
+I've yet to encounter a CU that didn't do massive amounts of good work within the communities they serve.
 But often credit unions aren't great at sharing these efforts.

-If staff participate in local community service activites, remember to post behind the scenes images on social media and your company blog.
+If staff participate in local community service activities, remember to post behind-the-scenes images on social media and your company blog.
 Consider increasing your community outreach budget and think of it as another form of marketing.
 Scholarships are also another great way to build rapport with a younger audience.